ProfessionalCSharp/ProfessionalCSharp2021/1_CS/Arrays/Readme.md

 # Readme - Code Samples for Chapter 6, Arrays

+**Arrays** doesn’t stop with simple arrays;, you learn using multidimensional and jagged arrays, use the `Span` type to access arrays,

 This Chapter contains the following code samples:

 * SimpleArrays (creating simple arrays, two-dimensional arrays, three-dimensional arrays, jagged arrays)